Twin Pregnancy Symptoms

 For women who have been informed of the risk, or who have a history of twins in their biological family, having their own twin pregnancy confirmed is not such a shock.
 But for women who did not expect to conceive with more than one baby, or who may not having been planning to conceive at all, then finding out they are pregnant with twins can come as a real surprise.

 Denial, shock, feeling numb and even angry are common emotions in the early days of having a twin pregnancy diagnosis.
-But with time reality soon descends and most women just learn to accept the fact that they are having two babies.
+Others may feel excitement at the thought of double the love and double the joy.
+With time reality soon descends and most women learn to accept the fact that they are having two babies.

 What’s so different about being pregnant with twins?